sksaifuddin/api-automation-testing-tool/README.md

 # API Database Tester

-An application which allows you to automate and test API and database together.
+An application which allows you to automate and test API and database together 💥💥.

+**TECH STACK:**

 Frontend - React.js

 Backend - Spring Boot

+client project - Spring Boot

 ## Project setup